Eduard C. Lindeman: Professional career

 Following college, Lindeman worked as an educator in a variety of settings with young people and adults including the Chicago YMCA and 4-H clubs, served on various commissions, filled the capacity of advisory editor, and was Chair of the American Civil Liberties Union Commission of Academic Freedom.
 He began on a 'sub-freshman' program (what we now call an "access course" and then joined the main program.
 His work transcended traditional subject borders and disciplines, labeling Lindeman as primarily a social worker turned philosopher.
 Soon after joining the New York School of Social Work in 1926, he published his major work on adult education, The Meaning of Adult Education.
 Between this accomplishment and his retirement in 1950, Lindeman published approximately 204 articles, 107 book reviews, five books, 16 monographs, and 17 chapters in other works.
 He edited four books, shared joint authorship of another, and gave at least 44 lectures of which some written record remains.

+Among other things, in 1938 Lindeman was inducted as an Associate Fellow in the National Academy of Kinesiology (formerly American Academy of Physical Education; American Academy of Kinesiology and Physical Education).